CMB lensing with shear-only reconstruction on the full sky: Discussion and Conclusions

 We showed how to formulate foreground-immune multipole estimators for CMB lensing reconstruction, particularly the $m=2$ estimator that contains most of the signal-to-noise, on the spherical sky.
 This allows the straightforward application of the estimators proposed in~\cite{Schaan2019} to large-area surveys such as Planck, AdvACT and the forthcoming Simons Observatory.
 Generally, these estimators are not separable and so cannot easily be evaluated efficiently.
 Previous separable approximations -- the shear estimator introduced in~\cite{Schaan2019} -- have sub-optimal reconstruction noise when reconstructing small-scale lenses.
 We presented a simple, first attempt at producing a separable approximation to the full $m=2$ estimator based on singular-value decomposition of the part of its response function at intermediate and large lensing multipoles.
 We tested the performance of this hybrid-SVD estimator, along with the shear approximation and the standard quadratic estimator, on the Websky~\cite{Stein2020} foreground simulation.
 As in the flat-sky tests considered in~\cite{Schaan2019}, we found the shear estimator to be very effective in suppressing foreground biases even on single-frequency maps.
 The same is true of the hybrid-SVD estimator, but it has the advantage of higher signal-to-noise on small scales.

 The field of CMB lensing has experienced a fast transition from first detection~\cite{Smith:2007rg,Das_2011} to precision measurements in the last 15 years.
 With current and upcoming surveys of the CMB, such as AdvACT, SPT-3G and Simons Observatory, probing the millimetre sky with increasing resolution and sky coverage, we can expect further rapid improvements in the quality of lensing products reconstructed from the CMB.
 However, improvements in statistical noise must be met with more stringent control of systematic effects, such as those from extragalactic foregrounds in temperature maps.
 The methods explored in this paper provide a robust way to measure CMB lensing, which is largely immune to the effect of these foregrounds.
 They can be added to the existing repertoire of methods to mitigate foregrounds, such as multi-frequency cleaning and bias hardening, and can be used in combination with these to improve optimality further.
-For example, it was found in~\cite{darwish2021optimizing} that a robust estimator to reduce foreground biases while having a low impact on signal-to-noise tends to consist of a combination of bias hardening (for point sources and tSZ cluster profiles), explicit tSZ deprojection in multi-frequency foreground cleaning \emph{and} the shear estimator.
+For example, it was found in~\cite{darwish2021optimizing} that a robust estimator to reduce foreground biases while having a low impact on signal-to-noise tends to consist of a combination of bias hardening (for point sources and tSZ cluster profiles), explicit tSZ deprojection in multi-frequency foreground cleaning \emph{and} the shear estimator. \fr{Furthermore, Ref.~\cite{PhysRevD.106.063534} pointed out that extragalactic foregrounds in temperature can also bias $B$-mode delensing efforts for upcoming experiments like Simons Observatory, leading to bias in the inferred amplitude of the power spectrum of primordial gravitational waves if the non-Gaussianity of extragalactic foregrounds is not accounted for.
+These biases can also be effectively mitigated without significantly compromising the delensing efficiency if the lensing map is obtained using the shear-only estimator described here.}